nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/getting-started-with-the-nuxeo-platform/handling-permissions.md

 **Goal**

 A file download security policy has been defined in the addon Getting started with the Nuxeo Platform.
-It only allows users that are members of the `managers` group to download files.
+It only allows *Administrators* and users that are members of the `managers` group to download files.
 We will check it by trying to download a contract:

 1. Using Alicia's account.
 Alicia has Read and Write permissions on the contract but is not a manager.
 2. Using Sarah's account.
 Sarah has Read and Write permissions and is a manager.